Switzerland must focus on new ways to compete in the international financial world. But what should this focus be?

 Chris Hamblin has edited numerous publications in the compliance trade press since 1997, among them Compliance Monitor, Money Laundering Bulletin and Fraud Intelligence, writing for all those titles even after his departure.
 He was the commissioning editor at Complinet between 2000 and 2009 and set up the web-firm's anti-money-laundering website in 2001.
 He is now the editor of Compliance Matters, Offshore Red and IFC World.

-Osmond Plummer, is a Geneva-based wealth management expert active internationally as a trainer, coach and adviser of wealth management professionals, and a professor of finance at the EU Business School in Geneva and Montreux.
+Osmond Plummer, is a Geneva-based wealth management expert active internationally as a trainer, coach and adviser of wealth management professionals.
+He is a senior lecturer in finance at the London Institute of Banking & Finance and visiting faculty at EU Business School in Geneva.
 Osmond worked in private banking in Guernsey, Hong Kong and Dubai prior to moving to Geneva in 1999.
-The Swiss correspondent for WealthBriefing and the founder of www.wealthcoaching.ch, Osy holds a BSc in Mathematics from Royal Holloway College (University of London) and an MBA from Warwick University Business School.
-He is a fellow of the Chartered Institute of Bankers and holder of its diploma in financial studies.
+The Swiss correspondent for WealthBriefing and the founder of www.wealthcoaching.ch, Osy holds an MBA from Warwick University Business School and PGCHE in Banking & Finance.
+He is a fellow of the Chartered Institute of Bankers.

 Vice President, Digital Banking Strategy Advisor